+Not all runny noses require a trip to the vet's clinic.
 If your dog has a thick nasal discharge or blood coming from the nose, however, you need to find out what is going on, and help your dog as soon as possible.

 Your vet will first do a good physical exam to look for any lumps or dental problems, but will then want to do a blood test (CBC) and find out if your dog has an infection.
 He will also want to x-ray the nose and lungs to see if your dog has pneumonia or tumors in his lungs.

+A lot of times this is all that will be needed to figure things out.
 More testing will be necessary if your dog is bleeding from both nostrils.
 A clotting time will tell the vet if your dog has been poisoned or has a bleeding disease, and a blood test can be done for tick-borne diseases like Rocky Mountain Spotted Fever.

-More About Your Dog´s Health
+More About Your Dog's Health